jtbrower/WinUI/src/Windows/README.md

 # Known Issues (Work in Progress)
 * `<PackageReference Include=\"Microsoft.Windows.CsWinRT Version=\"0.1.0-prerelease.200629.3\" />` was added to the DemoApp to avoid a compatibility issue between .Net5 preview 6 and WinUI
-* When you set the Window transparency all of the Window content becomes transparent too.
-I need to figure out how to handle this.
-* Currently I have not gone through the trouble to use ICommands for the buttons, or disable buttons that are not applicable to a given state.
-* I need to figure out the cleanest way to set the Window icon
-* When I resize the Window on startup, it is not a smooth transition because I currently have to call Window.Activate and then resize directly after.
+* "Warning	WMC9999	Type universe cannot resolve assembly: WinRT.Runtime, Version=0.1.0.2153, Culture=neutral, PublicKeyToken=null.
+WinUI.DemoApp"
 * The Debug window shows 5 'WinRT transform error' exceptions that are swallowed on app start
 * Debug Window shows a 'mincore\com\oleaut32\dispatch\ups.cpp(2122)\OLEAUT32.dll' library not registered error.
 * The Debug Window warns that ActualWidthProperty is not found on Canvas.
 I thought that maybe creating a property path, I should switch to just "ActualWidth"; even though the error goes away, it breaks the drop shadow and can't be correct.

+# TODO
+* Add an icon to the custom TitleBar
+* Change Cursor on DragMove operation
+* When you set the Window transparency all of the Window content becomes transparent too.
+I need to figure out how to handle this.
+* I have not gone through the trouble to use ICommands for all of the buttons (or disable buttons that are not applicable to a given state like remove window transparency when there isn't any).
+* When I resize the Window on startup, it is not a smooth transition because I currently have to call Window.Activate and then resize directly after.

 ## Known Visual Studio or Project Issues
 * MSB4181 regarding CompileXaml task returned false but did not log and error warning keeps showing up.